 - and providing advocacy and capacity building information, support and advice

-Our mission is for people with a developmental disability to attain socially valued roles within the community.
-This is accomplished through strengthening the advocacy, knowledge and understanding of families.
-Our focus is to encourage and support families to speak up and seek opportunities with and on behalf of their family members so as to enjoy the same environments, lifestyles and living conditions that are afforded to most Australians.
+Our purpose is to attain positive social roles for people with developmental disability.
+This is accomplished through the development and support of advocacy by families and by strengthening the knowledge, role and influence of families.
+Our focus is to encourage and support families to speak up and seek opportunities with and and at times on behalf of their family members so as to enjoy the same environments, lifestyles and living conditions afforded to most Australians.

 Family Advocacy is governed by families who are genuinely invested in the rights of people with disabilities living fully inclusive lives.
-We currently have nine Management Committee members overseeing the work of the organisation who meet four times a year with the organisations Executive Officer.
+We currently have seven Management Committee members overseeing the work of the organisation who meet six times a year with the organisation's Executive Officer.
 For more information on each Committee member please visit Family Advocacy Committee page.

 Family Advocacy supports the philosophy and practice of meaningful inclusion.

-If you think that you align with the organisations Vision and Mission and would like to find out more about Family Advocacy’s membership please contact us.
+If you think that you align with the organisations Vision and Purpose and would like to find out more about Family Advocacy’s membership please contact us.

-Family Advocacy receives annual funding grants from the Federal Department of Social Services (DSS) and from the NSW State, Family and Community Services (FACS), ADHC.
+Family advocacy receives annual grants from the Australian Department of Social Services and from the NSW Government.

 * What is developmental disability?
 This is a disability that occurs in the developmental period of a person’s life (in the period from conception to adulthood) and includes intellectual disability, cerebral palsy, spina bifida, autism and any combination of physical, intellectual or sensory disability.